 In each episode, Bentley tries to expose Taffy for what he is, but Taffy outsmarts him on his every move and causes nothing but chaos and disaster in the process.
 As a result of the mess, poor Bentley always gets the blame.
 Both Taffy and Bentley live a luxurious lifestyle in a large mansion, they travel around the world and meet important people – including the President of the United States, but no matter where they go and who they meet won’t stop their endless battle.

-The animated show shares many similarities to Boomerang’s Tom and Jerry and Oggy and the Cockroaches (airs on Turner’s kids channels in Asia-Pacific) because of the slapstick humour and also another French animated show called Zip Zip partly because of the “pet in disguise” part of the show’s premise.
+The animated show shares many similarities to Boomerang’s Tom and Jerry and Oggy and the Cockroaches (airs on Turner’s kids channels in Asia-Pacific) because of the slapstick humour and also two other animated shows called Counterfeit Cat and Zip Zip partly because of the “pet in disguise” part of both the show’s premises.

 Initially, 78 episodes will be produced and each episode will be 7 minutes long.
 The show will be produced by Cyber Group Studios in France and will air on Boomerang in late 2018.
 Cyber Group Studios is known for the 3D CGI pre-school show – Zou which airs on many Disney Junior feeds in Europe and Latin America.

 From The Cyber Group Studios News Blog (Dated 18th October 2016):

 Taking down Taffy (52×7′ 2D HD), its first full 2D cartoon comedy in coproduction with Turner.